1Genevieve/LongData_REmodel/README.md

 ##### Research attachment 2: Exploring Gender Differences in the Relationship Between Obesity and Employment Outcomes

-An ordered probit regression was used to explore the distribution of employment outcomes by gender and BMI.
+An ordered probit regression was used to explore the distribution of employment outcomes by gender and BMI in Understanding Society.